radtriste/kogito-pipelines/docs/jenkins.md

-    │   ├── seed                # contains all information and configuration of the seed job │   │   └── src/main/*      # common classes which can be reused into the different groovy scripts for jobs generation │   │   └── src/test/*      # test classes to check groovy script are well formed │   │   └── config.yaml     # main configuration for the whole seed job
+    │   ├── seed                # contains all information and configuration of the seed job │   │   └── src/main/*      # common classes which can be reused into the different groovy scripts for jobs generation │   │   └── src/test/*      # test classes to check groovy script are well formed │   └── config
+    │   │   └── main.yaml       # main configuration for the whole seed job
-    │   └── branch_config.yaml  # jobs configuration for the current branch
+    │   │   └── branch.yaml     # jobs configuration for the current branch

 ## Generated jobs structure